SH801/haselwimmer/README.md

-If you're using the Raven test server (http://raven.cam.ac.uk/project/test-demo/) for testing purposes, make sure you install the test server keys instead, but ensure you remove these keys before using the authentication module in a production environment.
-This is following advice on the demo webpage:
+If you're using the Raven test server (http://raven.cam.ac.uk/project/test-demo/) for testing purposes, make sure you install the test server keys instead, but ensure you remove these keys before using the authentication module in a production environment, as recommended by the demo Raven server:
 >> It is vital to keep these demo keys seperate from keys
 >> used with a production service - failure to do so could
 >> allow an attacker to successfully replay a response